Master MoE routing, load balancing, and the dense-vs-sparse serving tradeoffs behind Mixtral, DeepSeek, and Qwen3.6-style expert models.

 Start by constraining and measuring communication, not by assuming more experts solve it.
 Device-limited routing, expert placement that keeps common routes local, shared experts for common computation, and larger grouped batches are candidate mitigations.
 Adding routed experts changes capacity and traffic; benchmark that change against the existing bottleneck.[3][4]

 Here's a self-contained pencil-and-paper exercise that checks whether you can trace the exact computation an MoE router performs.
-Think of it as routing a single customer order through the right fulfillment specialists.
-Do this without looking back at the worked example above.
+Route one token representation through the selected expert subnetworks without looking back at the worked example above.

 If your numbers are within 0.02 of these, you understand the routing math well enough to read any MoE paper.

-You now understand the central trick behind large sparse MoE models: replace selected dense FFNs with routed expert sets and activate only configured paths per token.
-You can trace a token through the router by hand, explain why total parameters do not equal compute cost, and evaluate balance, overflow policy, memory residency, and communication before claiming a serving win.
+The central trick behind large sparse MoE models should be concrete: replace selected dense FFNs with routed expert sets and activate only configured paths per token.
+A real serving claim still has to pass the router trace, total-parameter versus active-compute distinction, balance, overflow policy, memory residency, and communication checks.

 Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity.